tmalloy/keyboard_key_emulator/README.md

 Keyboard Key Emulator
 =====================

 A simple program for emulating mac keyboard controls.
+This is useful when you have, for example a third party keyboard that does not have mac audio controls on it.
 Currently only audio and volume controls are supported.

 To Build
 --------